BernieZhu/claude-arxiv-daily-digest/README.md

    - **Name:** `ANTHROPIC_API_KEY`
    - **Secret:** your Anthropic API key
 3. Go to **Settings** → **Actions** → **General** → scroll to **Workflow permissions** → select **Read and write permissions** → Save
-4. That's it — the workflow runs daily at 8:00 AM UTC and commits results to `markdown/`
+4. That's it — the workflow runs daily at 9:00 AM PDT and commits results to `markdown/`

 You can also trigger it manually from the **Actions** tab → **Daily arXiv Digest** → **Run workflow**.